About the EyUp! community lottery

 How do I play the lottery?

 It could not be easier.
 Just apply.
-Once payroll have received your deduction form, everything is taken care of.
-You will then be entered into the lottery each month.
+Once the finance team have received your form, we will process your application and enter you into the next lottery draw.

 When can I join?